he-dev/SmartConfig/README.md

 SmartConfigManager.Load(typeof(ExampleAppConfig), new AppConfig());
 ```

-As you see the call if really simple.
-You just need to say which setting you want to load and what the data source is.
+As you see the call is really simple.
+You just need to say which settings you want to load and what the data source is.

 We're halfway there.
-Now we want to load the actual settings from the database table that in its simples form has just two columns:
+Now we want to load the actual settings from the database table that in its simplest form has just two columns:

 ```sql
 CREATE TABLE [dbo].[Setting]